simoncblyth/opticks/notes/issues/optix_400_seedPhotonsFromGenstepsImp_MISMATCH.rst

-Taos fix for the issue (in compute mode)
+Taos fix for the compute mode issue

 * https://bitbucket.org/simoncblyth/opticks/commits/2fd2a8fb3b2615a85d7bf0126d2ffe999ab7b609
 * use RT_BUFFER_COPY_ON_DIRTY for OptiX buffers in compute mode